NHNaims-code/Social-Buddy-Network/README.md

-It is a web application like Facebook and Instagram posts.
+## It is a web application like Facebook and Instagram posts. <br />
-• It's working with dynamic posts and images.
+• It's working with dynamic posts and images. <br />
-• Anyone can comment here and see also other's comment
+• Anyone can comment here and see also other's comment <br />
-• You can come to the first post easily by using the upper arrow icon at the bottom.
+• You can come to the first post easily by using the upper arrow icon at the bottom. <br />

-This Application made with the best web technology
+## This Application made with the best web technology<br />
-• React Js
+• React Js<br />
-• Node Js
+• Node Js<br />
-• Material-UI
+• Material-UI<br />
-• Bootstrap
+• Bootstrap<br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).